Homemade Sunscreen: Is It Actually Safe to Use?

 This was version one.

-The first time we tried our homemade sunscreen we loved it!
+The first time we tried our sun cream we loved it!
 It was so smooth and silky to put on and it felt so good to have made our own.

 I’m not sure we really took note of how well it worked though.
 In hindsight, we didn’t try it at the hottest time of the year which is when we need it most, we probably tried it the first time in mid September when it wasn’t too hot.